Halverson-lab/Amplicon_Consensus_Taxonomy/README2.md

 ACT-DB is distinct from standard databases in that it accounts for sequence ambiguity by grouping highly similar 16S sequences into named multi-taxa groups that are assigned in place of individual taxa.
 Sequence similarity is estimated by global pairwise alignment of all database sequences using Minimap2.

 Grouping behavior:
-* If all sequences in a group belong to the same taxon, they are not renamed.
+* If all sequences in a group belong to the same species, they are not renamed.
 * If sequences in a group span multiple taxa, they are renamed with a new group identifier.
     * Example 1: A group containing two or more *Pseudomonas* species will be renamed at the species rank as *Pseudomonas* group 1.
     * Example 2: A group containing reads from multiple orders will be renamed at the order rank, e.g., Enterobacterales-Moraxellales group 2.